Denmark Jutland

 7. Go back in time at the Skagen Bunker Museum

-It’s definitely one of the more special attractions in Skagen.
+It’s definitely one of the more special things to do in Skagen, particularly if you’re interested in war history.

 Read more on their website here.